 Got Questions?
 We have answers.

-Find answers to the most commonly asked questions about our online alcohol server classes.
+Find answers to the most commonly asked questions about our online alcohol server classes and how to get a MAST liquor license in Washington.
 Chances are if you're experiencing a problem or need help the solution will be here.
 Please make sure to look through all of the FAQ Knowledge Base content before contacting us to ensure you get what you need as soon as possible.
 This page is for Washington MAST Frequently Asked Questions specifically pertaining to the Washington MAST Permit & alcohol permit in Washington.
 If your question is of a more general nature check out our General FAQs page.

 If you're unable to find an answer to your question after reviewing both pages, then contact our support team.